hirokiadachi/System-NeuroScience/README.md

 # System-NeuroScience (Deep Learning vs. Human)
+What is the overfitting for human?<br>
+To research it , we compare human to deep learning. main idea : Recognition what clothes own person belong.

 # Network Architecture
 Constructing brief-Convolutional Neural Network (CNN).<br>
 Number of Convolution layer : 5<br>